-All too often, kids cause plumbing problems.
-They enjoy playing with water, and that sometimes entails flushing things down your toilet.
-If you have a clog and have children in your home, you might need to question them about your pipes.
-They may have flushed something down your toilet.
 Unfortunately, there’s only so much you can do to prevent this issue.
 Do your best to teach your kids to respect your plumbing.
-If they do place anything down your toilet, call a 24 hour plumbing service as soon as possible.
+If they do place anything down your toilet, call an emergency plumbing service as soon as possible.

 9. Maintenance Issues

 Your plumbing system needs regular maintenance.
 If you don’t give your system the attention it demands, you might notice a toilet clog.
 Poorly maintained pipes outside your home could cause blocked toilets.

 For your toilet to work well, your septic system needs to be healthy.
 A slow system could cause a clogged toilet.